Planter (farm implement): Drive systems

 There are different types of planters available with the main difference being mechanically driven vs. hydraulic/electrical driven.
 In a mechanical drive system the unit works by a small suspended tire being driven by another which is in contact with the ground (driven) tire.
 As the operator lowers the planter the two tires make contact and the planter is engaged.
 When the driven wheel begins to turn it then turns a series of gears that determine the population of the seed produced.
 The gears can be changed by the operator in order to change the planting population.
 A hydraulic driven system came about to correct the shortfalls of the ground driven system.
 Hydraulic driven systems allow the operator to change population on the go, as well as allowing the computer controller to follow a prepared prescription for an individual field.
 The system also allowed for plant populations to be infinite in that mechanical gears systems are limited to set number of population settings and gears available from manufactures.
 In 2014 John Deere introduced the ExactEmerge row unit which introduced high-speed planting.
 Precision Planting followed suit and released the vDrive system.
-These system were unique, not that they were electrical, but that they allowed an operator to double their speed when planting.
+These systems were unique, not that they were electrical, but that they allowed an operator to double their speed when planting.
 Other manufacturers had already developed an electrical planter, but lacked these additional improvements.
 Traditionally, an operator would plant at about 4.5-5.5 mph for optimal performance.
 However, with the advent of these systems electrical motors match the speed of the tractor and "dead-drop" the seed in the trench using either a belt or brush-belt which cause the forward momentum of the planter to be offset by the rearward momentum of the seed.
 Older systems would instead drop the seed through a tube after the meter rather than place it in the seed trench directly.